jonbertelsen/json_api_dto_demo/README.md

 ## Exercise 4: Fetch API data in Java

-1. Check the Main class and run the main method.
+1. Check the Main class and run the main methods.
 Notice what is happening, and how the fetched JSON string is converted to a DTO.
 2.